openfaas/openfaas.github.io/_posts/2023-08-17-upgrade-to-the-function-crd.md

 ## Wrapping up

+Where we started off, customers had to delete functions when upgrading to the Operator, and then deploy them again, then we built a backup tool, and now we've gone one step further to improve the developer experience with an automated migration, built-into the faas-netes code.
+There's nothing for you to do - it just kicks in when you turn on the Operator and does the most obvious thing.

-We'd like to see all customers moved onto the Function CRD, for the features and benefits it provides - both for us as maintainers and for you, as users.
+So with this latest improvement, we'd like to see all customers moved onto the Function CRD, for the features and benefits it provides - both for us as maintainers and for you, as users.

 * More reliable Deployments with the imperative approach
 * Access to kubectl for easy management